surlykke/refude/RefudeDesktopService/README.md

 ## Clients

-Of course playing around with refude, curl and such is great fun, but the real purpose of RefudeServices is to serve as infrastructure for desktop environments and applications.
+Of course playing around with refuc, curl and such is great fun, but the real purpose of RefudeServices is to serve as infrastructure for desktop environments and applications.

 There is only one known RefudeServices-client: [refude](https://github.com/surlykke/refude).
 Go check that out.